-In this configuration, only one chip select signal from the master device controls all slave devices and also all slave devices works on the same clock signal.
-But only the first slave device gets data from master device directly, all other slave devices receive data on their input pin from the subsequent slave device as shown in the figure above.
-More information about the daisy-chained configuration is available on this link.
+In this configuration, only one chip select signal from the master device controls all slave devices and also all slave devices work on the same clock signal.
+But only the first slave device gets data from the master device directly, all other slave devices receive data on their input pin from the subsequent slave device as shown in the figure above. .
 Some devices come with Daisy chained and some with typical SPI mode configuration.

 The data transmission between a master and a slave device generally consists of two shift registers as shown in the diagram here.
 These shift registers are usually of 8 bits size for both the master and the slave device.